maciejs20/ufwblock-country/README.md

 ## THE PURPOSE

 This is a sript that limits access for selected ports to selected country, all other are blocked.
-It downloads country's IP ADDR list, adds local IPs and created iptables entries in from-country chain by altering /etc/ufw/before.rules.
+It downloads country's IP ADDR list, adds local IPs and creates iptables entries in from-country chain by altering /etc/ufw/before.rules.

+Script depends on http://www.ipdeny.com/ipblocks/data/counties.
+It contains basis checks for list sanity, so typical errors will be discarded.

-It is NOT production-ready, it's just a dirty hack...
+Please note that this is NOT production-ready, it's just a dirty hack...

 ## HOWTO